liranbg/JCEaverageCalculator/_posts/2014-10-05-how-to-get-involved.md

 {% endhighlight %}
 If not, download the installer...

-Under Windows: Download the Git installer from the website, at the installer wizzard, make shure you use git Bash.
-Now Cross your fingers and hope that it went well...
+Under Windows: Download the Git installer from the website, at the Installer Wizard, make sure you use git Bash.
+Now cross your fingers and hope that it goes well…

 **Create A <i class="fa fa-github"></i> Github account**<br>
 Go to [github.com][github] and sign up.

-Okay, Now we have every thing we need to get started. well, one more thing...<br>
+Okay, Now we have everything we need to get started. well, one more thing...<br>
 If it is the first time you installed <i class="fa fa-code-fork"></i>[git][git] we need to set it up.

 >**Note:** We are not going to learn about  <i class="fa fa-code-fork"></i> git, If you dont know